Kaozix1776/Profiteers-Mission-Framework/README.md

 However, I reserve the right to limit support for cases that integrate only some of my work, as maintaining skeletonized sections of the codebase is difficult.

 ## Thank yous and Licensing

+A big thank you to Guac for allowing the Profiteers to fork the TAS Mission Template and use it for the Profiteers community.

+Below is written by Guac like most of this Readme file is, any changes done by the current maintainers of this Framework will be added above to indicate they were added by the Profiteers and not Guac.

 Thank you to notable figures in the Arma community who have made their scripts available for use to the community at large.
 This mission template contains scripts copied in their entirety, modified from the original, or inspired by the original scripts made by the following:
 - Quicksilver (QS_Icons Blue Force Tracking script)